COURSERA charge on bank statement: what it is and how to verify it

 Ranked by likelihood based on this charge type

-3A one-time course or program purchase was charged by Coursera
+3A one-time course or specialization purchase was made under a different email account

-6Unauthorized use of the card or accountRed flag
+6Unauthorized use of the card or Coursera accountRed flag

 Other charges from Coursera, Inc.